 I worked hard on myself and I read a lot and learn about mental health.
 Along the way, I learned some important lessons about self-care.

 Self-care isn’t something that you do when you have time or money.
 Self-care isn’t for the elite or the privileged.
 Self-care is an essential part of my life that is critical for my survival.

 Self-care means going to bed when I feel tired, even if that’s at 8 pm sometimes.
 Rest is important for my soul.
 Grief and never-ending IVF cycles cause extreme exhaustion and fatigue.
-The endless list of drugs you take while battling your own demons mean only one thing— you need time to recover and repair.
+The endless list of drugs you take while battling your own demons means only one thing— you need time to recover and repair.

 Self-care for me is also about meditation and yoga.
 Spending some time with myself one-on-one helps me learn about what works to keep my body and mind relaxed and serene.
 We all need coping mechanisms on our journey and for me, I have found that when things get crazy, I can center myself with mediation.

 When I think I don’t have time to meditate today, that’s when I know I need to mediate above everything else.
-Ten minutes with the Headspace app can change my entire day if I allow it.
-Learning to recognize when my anxiety levels are high and knowing that if I simply sit with myself for a short period, I can breathe myself back to a place of balance has been one of the most important lessons.
+Ten minutes with my meditation app can change my entire day if I allow it.
+Learning to recognize when my anxiety levels are high and knowing that if I simply sit with myself for a short period, I can breathe myself back to a place of balance that has been one of the most important lessons.
 I don’t have to spiral along with my anxious thoughts like a puppy chasing its tail.